 Arizona residents with limited income and resources may qualify for the Extra Help program, which pays most Part D costs including premiums, deductibles, and copays.
 A broker can determine your eligibility.

-Starting in 2025, your annual out-of-pocket drug costs under Part D are capped at $2,000 — a major improvement for beneficiaries with expensive medications.
+Your annual out-of-pocket drug costs under Part D are capped at $2,100 for 2026 — a major improvement for beneficiaries with expensive medications.

 Arizona Snowbirds